top of page

 3. Changed the Messaging feature

-Our feedback was that a messaging feature for students to ask & answer questions was very helpful but the initial chat feature was not intuitive.
-We decided to build it out by adding different categories for users to narrow down their searches and an FAQ’s page.
+Our feedback was that a messaging feature for students to ask & answer questions was very helpful, but the initial chat feature was not intuitive.
+I decided to build it out by adding different categories for users to narrow down their searches

 Result: Users loved the separation of threads.
 They particularly liked the “Troubleshooting thread” and the “FAQ’s page”.